 As, you can see in the below output only the products collection from example database was backed up.

 We can get the backup from remote MongoDB instances also.
 I have a lot of MongoDB databases for my personal projects on MongoDB atlas, which is the free to use Cloud database for MongoDB.
 To get a backup of remote databases, we have to use the connection string with –uri parameter.
 I used the below command.

 You can see in the below output the backup of the remote instance.

 We should try to make the backup procedure as automated as possible.
 One of the best ways is to use a cron job, so that it can run every day.
-As, discussed earlier it is best to run the backup in the night when the database has the least load.
+As, discussed earlier it is best to run the backup at night when the database has the least load.

-Setting up a cron job is easier on a Linux or a Mac because the Windows equivalent of it is not good.
-Alternatively, you can do install mongodb in WSL2 for Windows which supports Ubuntu.
+Setting up a cron job is easier on a Linux or a Mac because its Windows equivalent is not as good.
+Alternatively, you can do install MongoDB in WSL2 for Windows which supports Ubuntu.

-Suppose, on a Linux host which has a mongoDB instance running, you want to run the backup at 04:04 am daily.
-For this in the terminal, open the cron editor by running the below command in the terminal.
+Let’s suppose that for a Linux host which has a MongoDB instance running, you want to run the backup at 04:04 am daily.
+For this, you should open the cron editor in the terminal, by running the below command in the terminal.

 sudo crontab –e

 Now, in the cron editor, you need to add a command like below for our case.